 Often, when we think of seafood or fish, we think of that recognizable fishy smell, and even though we know how beneficial they are, somehow, we avoid them.
 Fish and seafood preparation could be tricky, but it is worth it, as seafood and fish are an excellent lean protein source.
 Therefore, in the following text, I will explain what fish and seafood are high in lean protein and give you some ideas on preparing them.

 What Fish and Seafood Has the Most Protein?

 All types of fish and seafood are generally rich in lean protein, which is the type of protein you need.
 Lean proteins are proteins free of saturated fats.
 They are very good for muscle and bone health and are highly satiating.

 Tuna – 30 g

 Tuna is an incredible source of protein, with approximately 30 g of protein per 100 grams of meat.
 The protein amount varies from about 5 g depending on whether the tuna is fresh or canned.
-Canned tuna has less protein.
+Canned tuna has less protein, about 19 grams.

 In addition to being packed with protein, tuna also contains potassium and iron, which are very beneficial.
 Still, it also contains a lot of mercury, so you shouldn’t go overboard.

 However, overeating on tuna is very unlikely, as it is highly satiating, so you won’t be able to have more than one tuna can, if that, anyway.

 In terms of recipes and cooking options, fresh tuna is very complicated to prepare and sear.
 The searing process starts with the pealing and scarring, and, frankly, I don’t recommend going through all that trouble, especially with canned tuna being so delicious and available.